-The lower esophageal sphincter (LES) is the valve designed to allow food to move from the esophagus downward into the stomach.
+The lower esophageal sphincter (LES) is the valve designed to allow food to move from the esophagus down into the stomach.
 It can also open upward to allow evacuation or vomiting when needed.

 Reflux is a dysfunction whereby stomach acid along with undigested food moves upwards from the stomach, through the sphincter into the esophagus.
 This happens when food fails to digest in the stomach and begins to putrefy.
 This rotting food releases gas which opens the valve.

 What Causes Acid Reflux?